 Control components also require separate name spaces, as they may be instantiated differently from each other for a given control function instance.
-For example, one can have a centralized NCC with distributed CCs.
+For example, one canand implementation may have a centralized NCC with distributed CCs.
 Thus, separate identifiers are needed for RCs, NCCs, and CCs.
-Additionally, the PCs that are used for protocol specific communication also require a separate name space.